zethon/zethon.github.io/_posts/2019-11-06-conan-conanfile-py-for-consumers.md

             self.requires("ncurses/6.1@conan/stable")
 ```

 The important part here being `def requirements`.
-Once I did this I was able to conditionally include files with Conan.
+Once I did this I was able to conditionally include files with Conan and my existing build jobs worked without a problem.